amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 type UpdateFn = (tables: StudentTable[], idx: number) => StudentTable[];

 // T can be any change
-// Given an `AddColumn` I need an `UpdateFn` that adds the column
+// Given an `AddColumn` I need a `UpdateFn` that adds the column
-// Given a `RemoveColumn` I need an `UpdateFn` that removes the column
+// Given a `RemoveColumn` I need a `UpdateFn` that removes the column
 // and so on ...
 type ChangeMapFn<T extends ColumnChange> = (change: T) => UpdateFn;
 ```

-But the function will be called only for changes that are valid, thus I can use the `ValidColumnChange` type instead.
+But the function will be called only for valid changes, thus I can use the `ValidColumnChange` type instead.

 Every opportunity to narrow the domain of a type is a chance to improve the code for reading.